wontothree/portfolio/README.md

 # About

-No dependencies (no framework, no library) profile page
+No dependencies (no framework, no library) profile page.

 # Education